MV Hyundai Fortune: Fire

 On 21 March 2006, the vessel was en route from ports in China and Singapore through the Gulf of Aden about 60 miles south of the coast of Yemen.
 She was sailing west towards the Suez Canal on the way to ports in Europe.
 Around 1235 UTC, an explosion of unknown origin occurred below deck, aft of the accommodation, causing 60 to 90 containers to fall into the ocean.
 The explosion caused a fire that spread through the stern of the ship, including the accommodation and the container stacks in front of the accommodation.
 Secondary explosions followed as seven containers full of fireworks also ignited above deck on the stern.

 Photos of the blazing ship showed a large section of the hull had been blown out below deck but above the waterline on the port side.

-After efforts to contain the fire failed, all 27 crew members abandoned ship and were rescued by the Dutch frigate HNLMS De Zeven Provinciën, which was performing maritime security operations in the area as part of Operation Enduring Freedom.
+After efforts to contain the fire with the ship's water based suppression system failed, all 27 crew members abandoned ship and were rescued by the Dutch frigate HNLMS De Zeven Provinciën, which was performing maritime security operations in the area as part of Operation Enduring Freedom.
 One sailor was evacuated to the French aircraft carrier Charles de Gaulle with injuries that were not life-threatening.

 On 23 March, firefighting tugs began to arrive on the scene.
 With her engine room burned and completely flooded, the listing Hyundai Fortune continued to burn for several days.

 General average was declared and at least one third of the containers were damaged by the blaze.
 Every container aft of the superstructure was either incinerated or lost overboard.
 Most of the containers forward of the superstructure were left intact, although after the ship lost power, any cargo in the refrigerated containers would have spoiled.
-An estimated ten percent of the cargo was uninsured.
+An estimated 10 percent of the cargo was uninsured.

 The combined cost of the ship and lost cargo is estimated at over $800 million US.
 The ship was eventually towed to Salalah, Oman and 2,249 salvageable containers were offloaded for transhipment to Europe.

 According to a statement to the US House of Representatives Homeland Security Appropriations Committee, "The cause of the fire is believed to have been a container loaded with petroleum-based cleaning fluids stowed near the engine room.
 The shipper failed to indicate the hazardous nature of this shipment to Hyundai Fortune, undoubtedly to avoid the special handling fees associated with transporting hazardous materials."